Nikokrock/slsa/docs/spec/v1.1/levels.md

 -   **[Change history]** There exists a record of the history of changes that went into the revision.
 Each change MUST contain:
     -   The immutable reference to the new revision
-    -   The identities of the uploader, reviewers (if any), and submitter/merger (if different to the uploader)
+    -   The identities of the submitter, reviewers (if any), and merger (if different to the uploader)
-    -   Timestamps of the reviews (if any) and submission
+    -   Timestamp of the reviews (if any)
+    -   Timestamp of applying the change
     -   The change description/justification
     -   The content of the change
     -   The parent revisions.